jacderida/devbox/README.md

 #### Python Development

-My configuration uses [jedi](https://github.com/davidhalter/jedi) via [company-mode](http://company-mode.github.io/) to supply autocompletion for Python.
+My configuration uses [Jedi](https://github.com/davidhalter/jedi) via [company-mode](http://company-mode.github.io/) to supply autocompletion for Python.
 The setup for this isn't completely seamless.
 Here are the additional steps:
 * Start Emacs and run the `jedi:install-server` command
 * Create the virtualenv for the current project and activate it
-* Navigate to the directory where jedi is installed (something like `~/.emacs.d/elpa/jedi-core-20170121.610`)
+* Navigate to the directory where Jedi is installed (something like `~/.emacs.d/elpa/jedi-core-20170121.610`)
-* Run `python setup.py install` to install the dependencies for jedi into the current virtualenv
+* Run `python setup.py install` to install the dependencies for Jedi into the current virtualenv

 Unfortunately it seems the last step needs to be repeated on a per project basis.

 When switching to a Python project in Emacs, run `venv-workon` and select the virtualenv for that project.
 Then run `jedi-mode`.
 This should enable autocompletion for packages installed in the current virtualenv.

+[This](https://github.com/tkf/emacs-jedi/issues/178#ref-pullrequest-74706528) issue on Github is useful for debugging issues with Jedi.

 ### i3